carrierpigeondev/research-on-radiology/RaaR.md

 1 April 2024.
 https://www.example.com/
 Example Website

+"""
+The history of the steam engine is a fascinating journey through innovation and technological advancement.
+The story begins in the early 18th century with Thomas Newcomen, an English inventor, who created the first practical steam engine in 1712.
+Newcomen's engine was primarily used for pumping water out of mines and was a significant improvement over previous methods.
+"""

+First practical steam engine was invented by Thomas Newcomen in 1712.
 ```

 If the source is not an online source, exclude the URL and website and include: